 She also homeschools her three children.
 She told me, “The number one reason we chose to homeschool is because I could.
 Why not offer my children the best education they can have?
 When I homeschool my children, they are receiving one on one attention for every subject.
 They also get extras like engineering and ecology lessons and unlimited field trips.
 My daughter is learning to play the mandolin this year.
 There are no politics in my classroom.”
 But you can bet there is plenty of creative expression in her home.
 “My children are always drawing or painting, but right now their main focus is engineering items from scraps.
 Today, we made a boat.”

 Find West Texas Artist, Shannon Montague at:

 There are alternatives to the mainstream—seek out and support the art that supports you, your family, your nation, and your goals.

-Ayla Stewart is a writer for New Media Central.
+Ayla Stewart is a writer, artist and Youtuber.
 She is a Christian wife and mother of 6 children.
-She is best known for her “white baby challenge” in which she encouraged white people to have children to combat demographic decline.
+A survivor of stalking, slander and abuse from radical journalists, media and extremist groups she is now an advocate paving the way for the average man and woman to reclaim the right to be normal without being terrorized.
 She promotes traditional values for all people, cultures and races and wants to preserve the beautiful diversity as well as traditional, family, values which God created.